amascii/amascii.github.io/_posts/2025-06-21-voting-in-houston.md

 ### Microcenter
 Hot take: Best Buy is better.
 I don't know about prices or selection, probably Microcenter wins in those departments.
-But the shopping experience and interior is much better at a Best Buya.
+But the shopping experience and interior is much better at a Best Buy.
 Microcenter just feels shabby, run-down.
 The checkout is like a Marshalls or Ross or one of those thrift shops: a single line that snakes around stands, sending the first person to the next available cashier.
 One good thing I can say is the staff looked knowledgeable and friendly.